Columbia River

 The Water Cycle

-(developed by the teacher creating the lesson plan in collaboration with the student(s) receiving the knowledge)
+teacher creating the lesson plan in collaboration with the student(s)

 Communication